weralite/chat-application/README.md

    ## Environment Variables

-# The application relies on several environment variables for configuration.
+# The application relies on environment variables for configuration.
 These variables should be set  in a `.env` inside server folder.

 ## Required Variables